 Continental style: two-handed colourwork

 One of the most useful tricks with Continental knitting is using it when working stranded colourwork.
 Normally, when working this style of patterning, commonly known as fair isle, you hold both yarns in your right hand and switch between using them as the colour pattern dictates.
 However, this can make it difficult to keep the stranding consistent.
 To get the best results in this style of patterning you need to always hold the contrast colour below the main colour in each row or round, so that it stands out well – this is known as colour dominance or yarn dominance.
 If you can knit Continental style then you can keep the two yarn colours separate, allowing you much more control by having one strand in each hand.
 Work your main colour in your preferred style – whether that’s British or Continental, and use the other style for your contrast colour.
 The first time you knit like this it can feel a bit like trying to pat your head and rub your tummy at the same time so don’t be disheartened if it takes a little practice.
+Scroll down to find out how it’s done.

 Begin by tensioning both your yarns – one around each hand, using your preferred methods.